HParker/flamegraph-viewer/README.md

 preview per thread (busiest first), so you can see at a glance which threads were active when.
 Pick one with the arrow keys or mouse:

+The default screen shows an overview of each process/thread in your profile.
+Samples are alligned based on timestamp, so samples in this view should align when they happen at the same time.

 ![Thread overview: every thread rendered as a full-width flame-chart preview on a shared time axis, the busiest thread selected at the top](img/thread-overview.png)